 Water resistance: 50 meters

-Strap: Black saddle-stitched alligator leather strap with a rose gold PVD 5N folding Raymond Weil clasp with double push-piece security system
+Strap: Black saddle-stitched alligator leather strap with a rose gold PVD 5N folding Raymond Weil clasp with a double push-piece security system

 Crystal: Sapphire, antireflective